 The direct impact that customer retention strategies have on the bottom line of business is a well-established fact.
 A business with a 60% customer retention rate is losing 3-4 times as many customers a business with 80% retention rates.
 Besides, increasing customer retention by just 5% boosts profits by 25 to 95%, according to the advisory firm Bain & Co.
 Indeed, out of the list of pros and cons of a loyalty program, retention is likely the ultimate benefit.

-Consumer data gets recorded onto the company’s database as soon as a shopper registers for a loyalty program.
+Consumer data gets recorded in the company’s database as soon as a shopper registers for a loyalty program.
 Companies can use this data for omni-channel, offline, and ecommerce segmentation, profiling their best customers and tailoring their offerings to specific groups of consumers.
 As loyalty program data gives the company a complete view of customer behavior, buying habits, and preferences, the company can use this information to invigorate its inventory management, pricing, and promotional planning.
 This data also enables marketers to measure the results of special promotions based on additional purchases, use of additional channels, or decreased time between purchases.

 The reaction of Tesco’s chairman speaks volume about how efficient loyalty programs are in extracting valuable information from a customer.
 He has said, “What scares me about this [loyalty program], is that you know more about my customers in three months than I know in 30 years!”